Yesterday, I ran through a park, high-fiving strangers

 Do you remember shoulders unhindered

-by favorite ghosts, twilights when eyelids sealed
+by favourite ghosts, twilights when eyelids sealed

 without glue?
 Do you remember waking up